maniospas/Blombly/docs/advanced/preprocessor.md

 !!! info
-    Each comptime is executed independentently from the rest of compilation, although it inherits its permisions (it cannot set its own).
+    Each comptime is executed independentently from the rest of compilation, although it inherits its permissions (it cannot set its own).
 If a return value is insufficient, it can also exchange information through permmited resources, such as the virtual file system.